 - You may also feel you would benefit from a supportive telephone conversation or email exchange with a member of the Steering Group in relation to any suggestions or challenges you have faced in the preceding year.

 - Our monitoring is not intrusive, but will (for example) enable you to let us know about changes in self-identified GTRSB student numbers; what has gone well, where support and advice might be helpful, and any good practice you wish to share with us.
 This light touch monitoring and review will take place annually.

 During the process of developing ‘The Pledge’ a Jiscmail network was set up which enables universities, GTRSB civil society agencies, UniConnect networks, WP staff, policy specialists, GTRSB graduates and academics working with the communities in the field of access to HE to remain in contact with each other.
 The purpose of the Jiscmail list is to exchange news, training and research opportunities, good practice and to support the development of local or regional sub-groupings to support students into and within HE.

 A short report in relation to network numbers/main areas of interest (e.g. developing WP practice; collaborative research; training student mentors) and regional location of membership will be produced/updated annually.
 The initial network report (December 2019-May 2020) can be accessed here.

 If you would like to become a member of the Network please complete the short questionnaire. which asks about your areas of knowledge, interest and experience in working with the communities in relation to access to HE.
-In the alternative, please contact Sherrie Smith at Sherrie.Smith@bucks.ac.uk to be enrolled on the list.
+In the alternative, please contact Sherrie Smith at Sherrie.Smith@bucks.ac.uk and Carol Rogers at firstname.lastname@example.org to be enrolled on the list.